wustep/me-ghost/README.md

 - Subscribe modal
   - ✔️ Set up modal and form
   - Set up form action and errors
-- Special scripts:
+- Additional scripts:
+  - ✔️ Add jQuery
   - Syntax highlighting for programming code blocks
   - ✔️ Convert external links to open in new tab
   - ✔️ Tagify [#Tags] with Bulma tags
     - ✔️ "[#TagName]" will be be turned into dark tags of TagName with `.is-primary-label`
     - ✔️ "[##TagName]" will be turned into grey tags of TagName with `.is-secondary-label`
     - ✔️ Lines that start and end in tags will be given `.label-collection`
-- ✔️ Build tools
+- ✔️ Build tools:
   - ✔️ `gulp` for development and `gulp deploy` for deployment
   - ✔️ Compile SCSS to CSS
   - ✔️ JSHint (error-checking) and Sass-lint (style-checking)
-    - Fix these errors!
-  - ✔️ Minify CSS and JavaScript
+  - ✔️ Minify CSS and JavaScript with source maps

 **De-prioritized:**